Rockies vs. Athletics Player Props Betting Odds

 Kemp Stats

-- Kemp has 57 hits with 10 doubles, three triples, three home runs, 28 walks and 20 RBI.
+- Tony Kemp has 58 hits with 10 doubles, three triples, three home runs, 28 walks and 21 RBI.
 He's also stolen 12 bases.

 Kemp Recent Games